-- A SLA policy is applied to the emails which arrive after it has been created.
+- SLAs are applied to emails which arrive after it has been created.

-- A user cannot apply an 'SLA violation' tag on an email.
+- A user cannot apply a 'SLA violation' tag on an email.

-- Even when an SLA policy is deleted, the tag and the activity feed generated by the SLA policy will stay on the emails.
+- Even when a SLA is deleted, the tag and the activity feed generated by the SLA will stay on the emails.

-- When a Tag is manually applied to an email which brings it under the scope of a SLA policy, then the 'First Response Time' and 'Resolve Time' timers will start when the email arrived in the Shared Mailbox/ or to the original recipient of the email and not from the time the Tag was added.
+- When a Tag is manually applied to an email which brings it under the scope of a SLA, then the 'First Response Time' and 'Resolve Time' timers will start when the email arrived in the shared mailbox/ or to the original recipient of the email and not from the time the Tag was added.

-- When an email is added to the Shared Mailbox using the 'Add to Shared Mailbox' button, then both the timers will start from the point of time the email had arrived to the original recipient of the email and not on time the email was added to the Shared Mailbox.
+- When an email is added to the shared mailbox using the 'Add to Shared Mailbox' button, then both the timers will start from the time the email had arrived to the original recipient of the email and not from the time the email was added to the shared mailbox.